Zentcash/Zent-Mobile-Wallet/README.md

 ### Integrating QR Codes or URIs

-TonChan supports two kinds of QR codes.
+Zent Cash Mobile supports two kinds of QR codes.

 * Standard addresses / integrated addresses - This is simply the address encoded as a QR code.

-* turtlecoin:// URI encoded as a QR code.
+* zentcash:// URI encoded as a QR code.

-Your uri must being with `turtlecoin://` followed by the address to send to, for example, `turtlecoin://TRTLv2Fyavy8CXG8BPEbNeCHFZ1fuDCYCZ3vW5H5LXN4K2M2MHUpTENip9bbavpHvvPwb4NDkBWrNgURAd5DB38FHXWZyoBh4wW`
+Your uri must being with `zentcash://` followed by the address to send to, for example, `zentcash://Ze4qSTYgPABXiyh3Qak2gLRUXXCZzNaCC7qDDCdBqpLVjVduz6e6SFC16Eh9bd1cju9JDPhBDFRGz8HaAym5qvYV2fvQkkxtW`

 There are a few optional parameters.